 If you have a low form conversion rate, you may be tempted to make tweaks to your form.
 You may change the color of your submission button or update the font.

-A better move would be to use form analytics to take a deeper dive into the form issues.
+A better move would be to to take a deeper dive into the form issues.
 Instead of a design issue, it could be a form validation rule instead.

 If your visitors don’t know that they need parentheses around the area code, they will never be able to successfully submit their form.